mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

         }
       ```

-      this configuration is saved only in tenant, and should be retrieved at runtime in project fetching from tenant info.
-So if your tenant has all the environment variables of the projects set in the parent group, this setting could be changed for all the projects at the same time.
+      this configuration is saved only in company, and should be retrieved at runtime in project fetching from company info.
+So if your company has all the environment variables of the projects set in the parent group, this setting could be changed for all the projects at the same time.

-* `pipelines` (*required*): the CI/CD pipelines used by the tenant.
+* `pipelines` (*required*): the CI/CD pipelines used by the company.
 It is an object, for example:

     ```json
       {